dipietrantonio/pdf4py/README.md

 ## TODO list

 - To support streams whose bytes are defined into an external file.
 I still have to understand in which way this file is specified.
 Waiting for an example to show up.
+- To implement a caching system not to read objects from file every time they are required.